-Our research is focused on ecosystem-based management, operational applications, environment and climate change on the hydrology of watersheds.
+Our research is focused on the influence of natural resource management and climate change on the hydrology of watersheds.
 In particular we strive to develop novel methods to better describe the variation in hydrological processes in watersheds influenced by rain, snow and ice.
 A key focus of our research is to expand weather and water observation networks in remote areas of British Columbia.
 Access to our current network of real-time weather stations is available here and daily images from our weather station webcams are available here.
 We work across the Pacific Coast of British Columbia and are based out of Vancouver Island University (VIU) in beautiful Nanaimo, BC.

 Bill Floyd, RPF, PhD – Team Leader